-Beyond the big names: Choosing between Japan’s major cities
+Beyond the big names: Choosing between the major cities in Japan

 Like this post?
 Help us by sharing it!

 Ever since the economic “miracle” of the post-war years, Japan has been synonymous with cities.
 Big ones.
-You probably have an idea of what to expect from Tokyo and Kyoto, but beyond the big names, how well do you know your Hiroshima from your Hakone?
+You probably have an idea of what to expect from Tokyo and Kyoto, but beyond the big names, how well do you know your Hiroshima from your Hakone and how do you choose between the major cities in Japan?

 Each Japanese city is unique in its own way.
 Shaped over centuries by its individual climate, geography and history, each one has its own individual customs, its own regional dishes, and its own inimitable atmosphere.
 You might look at a picture of a Nagasaki street and think it looks a bit like downtown Sendai, but spend a few days there and you’d never mistake one for the other.